Staninna/SpotiAFK/readme.md

         4. Pick an `app name` and `app description` of your choice and mark the checkboxes

-        5. After creation, you see your `client Id` and you can click on `show client secret` to show your `client secret` and copy them
+        5. After creation, you see your `client Id` and you can click on `show client secret` to show your `client secret` and copy them<br>
-           ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
+           ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️<br>
-           DON'T SHARE THOSE STRINGS WITH ANYONE
+           DON'T SHARE THOSE STRINGS WITH ANYONE<br>
            ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

         6. Click on `edit settings` and add your redirection URL by `redirect uris` than click `save`